purplepotion/sadrat/README.md

 3. Learn about [flask](https://flask.palletsprojects.com/en/1.1.x/) and [dash](https://dash.plotly.com/) - for contributing to the web app

 #### What if I don't have any prerequisite knowledge?
 How can I contribute?
-Each an every person reading this is a potential contributor for us.
+Each and every person reading this is a potential contributor for us.
 We have contribution opportunities for everyone irrespective of knowledge and experience.
 You can contribute.<br>
 1. For complete beginners having **no previous programming knowledge**: If you have spent some time reading about the project and what we are willing to achieve, you can contribute to the docs.
 You can help us spread the word about this project and help us get more people involved :)
 2. People with Knowledge of Python but no ML knowledge: You can contribute to the web app.
 See (2.) above.